 The very Parisian terrace of Café du Louvre

-If you are looking for a terrace with a very Parisian atmosphere near the Louvre Museum, I recommend the terrace of the Café du Louvre.
-The welcome is very friendly, and the “to-order” detox juices are quite decent (8€).
-You also have a few little things to nibble on for an aperitif.
-However, I also tested the restaurant’s food menu, and on that point, I really wasn’t convinced by what I ate.
-I therefore recommend this address more for having a drink, a coffee, or grabbing a light aperitif.
+If you are looking for a terrace with a very Parisian atmosphere and close to the Louvre Museum, I recommend the terrace of Café du Louvre.
+The welcome is very friendly, and the “minute” detox juices are quite decent (€8).
+You also have some little things to nibble on for an aperitif.
+However, I also tested the restaurant’s food menu, and on this point, I was really not convinced by what I ate.
+I therefore recommend this address more for having a drink, a coffee, or a light aperitif.

 Tested in 2024 - Invitation